brianewell/magpie/README.md

-# timelord
+# Finch
-A utility for parallel import/export of data between TimescaleDB hypertables and various flatfile formats
+A utility for parallel import/export of data between various online and offline data storage solutions.